-Outside of EmpathyWell, Emily enjoys spending time with her husband, her son, and her pup, June!
-When not out at the park with her family, Emily loves exploring new podcasts and listening to music.
-Emily is especially looking forward to the day when enjoying live music is safe again!
+Outside of EmpathyWell, Emily enjoys spending time with her husband, her kids, and her pup, June!
+When not out at the park with her family, Emily loves exploring new podcasts, listening to music, and enjoying live music.

 Emily’s Counseling Approach

 I practice from an Adlerian-based, humanistic counseling approach with children, teens, and adults.
 I believe that we all have unique stories and experiences that impact how we view ourselves, others, and the world.
 Sometimes, those stories and experiences can lead to us feeling discouraged, disconnected, and unsuccessful.
 Through a collaborative, encouraging, and trusting therapeutic relationship, we can gain insights into ourselves that help us feel more successful.
 Therefore, my main goal is to provide a supportive and nonjudgmental environment in which clients feel safe enough to engage in self-exploration of thoughts, feelings, and behaviors to achieve change.
 This self-exploration may occur in whatever way feels most beneficial for clients—through talking, playing, creating, etc.!
 Everyone has a unique story, and I feel honored when others’ stories are shared with me.